-Public engagement is an important element of the Centre’s work, as hearing public opinion can effect various aspects of our researchers work.
-Orginally 'UKCTCS' developed a panel of active smokers and recent quitters that met twice a year in Bath from 2008.
+Public engagement is an important element of the Centre’s work.
+Originally the UK Centre for Tobacco Control Studies set up a panel of active smokers and recent quitters that met twice a year in Bath from 2008.
 In 2014 this panel moved to Nottingham and continues to run, meeting 2-3 times/year.

-Researchers from the University of Nottingham would like to engage with current smokers or those trying to quit smoking, to hear about smoking and vaping from your perspective.
+Researchers from the University of Nottingham would like to engage with current smokers or those trying to quit smoking, to hear about smoking or vaping from your perspective.

-We would like your views on alcohol policy and research ideas, as well as current research projects and alcohol policies in Scotland and the UK.
+We would like your views on alcohol policy and research ideas, as well as current research projects and alcohol policies and other public health and prevention policy issues in Scotland and the UK.
 We hope to learn from your perspective so that our research can take into account the needs and views of the general public.

-We're looking for occasional or regular drinkers, aged 18 years or over, living within 10 miles of Stirling who're willing to attend 2 meetings a year.
+We're looking for occasional or regular drinkers, or those interested in public health and prevention issues in general who are aged 18 years or over, living within 10 miles of Stirling who are willing to attend 2 meetings a year.

-Group members will receive £25 in shopping vouchers for each meeting they attend plus we will refund any reasonable travel costs of attending.
+Group members will receive a shopping voucher for each meeting they attend plus we will refund any reasonable travel costs of attending.